wangziqi2013/wangziqi2013.github.io/_posts/2021-09-09-catalyzer.markdown

 before the function is executed, since they have the same initialization sequence.
 Different function instances may just be spawned from this initialized state, rather than repeating the same initialization sequence every time an instance is created.

+The paper also identifies limitations of previous researches.
+First, previous works attempted to accelerate application startup by caching the initialized state of the interpreter.
+While this reduces the latency of interpreter initialization, it has two flaws.
+The first flaw is that caching will consume significant storage and increase the memory footprint of the serverless, as each language environment needs one cached copy.
+The second flaw is that application-level caching is not capable of reducing the latency of system startup.